act65/masters-thesis/notes/puzzles/fcMDPs.md

 \end{align}
 $$

-Here we have constructed a fully connected MDP from a MDP that isn't connected.
+Here we have constructed a fully connected MDP from a MDP that wasn't fully connected.
 This required a change of action space, from the ground actions to a set of temporally abstract options.

 - Want to learn a set of actions / options that can easily traverse the state space.
-- Less connectivity means the value of states are more "entangled"? (as to get to one state, you must go through others)
+- Less connectivity means the value of states are more "entangled"? (as to get to one state, you must go through others) !!!

 ***